mozerpol/learningRISC-V/implementation/single_stage/README.md

 by modifying the *simulation_script/waveforms.do* file. <br/>
 For Windows systems you can try to modify the *simulation_script/script.tcl* to automate simulation.
-For other simulators (e.g. Vivado or GHDL) you have to do everything manually, i.e. add all files with the vhd extension, compile them and then run tests which are in riscpol_tb.vhd file. <br/>
+For other simulators (e.g. Vivado or GHDL) you have to do everything manually, i.e. add all files with the vhdl extension, compile them and then run tests which are in riscpol_tb.vhdl file. <br/>
-The top-level entity is *riscpol* in *riscpol_design.vhd*.
+The top-level entity is *riscpol* in *riscpol_design.vhdl*.

 ### Synthesis
 There is no script to automate the synthesis.
 You have to do everything manually.
-Add all files with the vhd extension (without *riscpol_tb.vhd*, it's for testing purposes only) compile them and then run synthesis. <br/>
+Add all files with the vhdl extension (without *riscpol_tb.vhdl*, it's for testing purposes only) compile them and then run synthesis. <br/>
-The top-level entity is *riscpol* in *riscpol_design.vhd*.
+The top-level entity is *riscpol* in *riscpol_design.vhdl*.

 ### Target platform
 Resource utilization: